 Rough Luxe Hotel

 ‘Rough Luxe’ is as much the name of a movement as an organization, and was coined by the renowned international interior designer and curator, Rabih Hage.
-Rough Luxe also shares its name with the recently opened Rough Luxe Hotel in Kings Cross, London, whose overall concept and interiors were devised by Hage.
+Rough Luxe also shares its name with the Rough Luxe Hotel in Kings Cross, London, whose overall concept and interiors were devised by Hage.
 This small hotel in a Georgian terraced house is the antithesis of a hotel chain with air-conditioned constancy, polished finishes and bland colours.
 Instead, visitors step through the door to discover a fascinating blend of urban archaeology; partially sanded surfaces, bare floorboards, walls stripped back to older layers of paint and patching, mingled with gloriously opulent contemporary wallpaper, modern art and exquisitely comfortable beds.

-“Beauty is subjective,” Hage explains, who created Rough Luxe name, concept and interior design; “Perfection doesn’t mean beauty.
+“Beauty is subjective,” Hage explains, who created the Rough Luxe name, concept and interior design; “Perfection doesn’t mean beauty.
 It’s not important.
 What makes a place great to stay is the location, the welcome you get and how well you are looked after.
 The material side is irrelevant.”